iotaledger/tips/text/0038-output-types-for-tokenization-and-sc/0038-output-types-for-tokenization-and-sc.md

 <details>
 <summary>Indexation Block</summary>
 <blockquote>
-    Defines an indexation tag to which the <i>Metadata Block</i> will be indexed.
+    Defines an indexation tag to which the output will be indexed.
 Creates an indexation lookup in nodes.
 </blockquote>
 </details>